This tool shows Occupational Employment & Wage Statistics data for every region in the state.

 The Bureau of Labor Statistics' OEWS program requires that occupational employment and wage estimates meet the following criteria before they can be published:

-The November 2008, May and November 2009, May and November 2010, and May 2011 OEWS samples were drawn from the universe of employers covered by the Minnesota Unemployment Insurance (UI) program during November 2007, May and November 2008, May and November 2009, and May 2010, supplemented with a list supplying establishment information on railroads.
+The May and November 2020, May and November 2021, and May and November 2022 OEWS samples were drawn from the universe of employers covered by the Minnesota Unemployment Insurance (UI) program during November 2019, May and November 2020, May and November 2021, and May 2022, supplemented with a list supplying establishment information on railroads.
 Self-employed and other workers not covered by unemployment insurance were not included in this survey.
 Industry coverage includes natural resources and mining; construction; manufacturing; trade (includes retail and wholesale trade), transportation, and utilities; information; financial activities; professional and business services; educational and health services; leisure and hospitality; and other services.
 The survey also covers government establishments.

 The universe was stratified by MSA, 3-digit and 4-digit (in some cases) NAICS code, and employment size class.
 A probability sample was selected from each MSA/industry/size-class cell.
 UI units reporting 250 or more employees were sampled with certainty across the three-year cycle of the survey by including one-third of these firms in the sample each year.
 Firms in industries with less than four units in an MSA within every size class were also sampled with certainty across the three-year survey period.
 All state and federal government establishments were included in each year of the survey.